 Severe domestic squalor in domestic premises can constitute a risk to public health under the South Australian Public Health Act 2011.
 The guidelines: A Foot in in the Door: Stepping towards solutions to resolve incidents of severe domestic squalor in South Australia (PDF 942KB) notes that children can be at severe risk of abuse and neglect in households where there is persistent and severe domestic squalor.
 This Public Health policy and the guidelines highlight the need to identify if any children in a household are at risk and to ensure children are seen and assessed independently.
 Depending on severity, a report to the Department for Child Protection Department may be required.

-Associated policies, directives and guidelines
+South Australian Government associated policies, directives and guidelines

 - Charter of Rights for Children and Young People in Care.
 2009 (Office for the Guardian of Children and Young People)

-- Family Safety Framework and Authority to Disclose Information under the Family Safety Framework Policy Directive
+- Family Safety Framework and Authority to Disclose Information under the Family Safety Framework Policy Directive (PDF 587KB)

 - Information Sharing Guidelines for Promoting Safety and Wellbeing